Monaco's "2014 ANA" Minting of New Brasher Doubloon Novodel

 SELLS OUT IN JUST ONE WEEK; SECOND-MINTING COLLECTIBLES NOW AVAILABLE

 The well-publicized minting of the pure-gold 1787-2014 Brasher Doubloon Novodels at this year’s ANA ”World’s Fair of Money” in Chicago was a stunning success . . . the 500 NGC-certified collectibles featuring special ANA-provenance were sold out in just one week.

-Monaco Rare Coins Vice President of Numismatics, Adam Crum, who is featured in the following video, spearheaded the development and production of the remarkable collectible.
-Master engraver and coiner Ron Landis, founder of the Eureka Mint, joined Adam Crum at the ANA show for the special Novodel minting on an antique screw press on the bourse floor of the annual ANA event.
+Master engraver and coiner Ron Landis, founder of the Eureka Mint, was featured at the ANA show for the special Novodel minting on an antique screw press on the bourse floor of the annual ANA event.

 Although the first minting of the 1787-2014 Brasher Novodels at the ANA event quickly sold out, Monaco has authorized and now completed a second minting of the popular tribute piece which commemorates America’s first gold coin, the 1787 Brasher Doubloon.
 Earlier this year, Monaco acquired the finest-known certified Brasher Doubloon (graded MS-63 by NGC), a specimen that many now consider to be the world’s most valuable coin.
 Monaco has insured this stunning ultra-rarity for $10 million.

 For more information on the Brasher Doubloon, and on the 1787-2014 Brasher Doubloon Novodel, please watch the following video and then contact a Monaco Account Representative at 888-900-9948 for further details.